ulissigroup/F22-06-325/f22-06-325/homeworks/HW1.md

 ```

 ## Catalyst refresh
-Say that we can stop the batch process after 2 hours, filter the spent catalyst, and replace with fresh catalyst.
+Say that we can stop the batch process after 2 hours, filter the spent catalyst, and replace with fresh catalyst. $C_B$ will start wherever the first reaction left off.
 Solve and plot for $C_B(t)$ over 5 hours, and include the plot with the catalyst refresh.
 Include a legend on the plot to label each solution

 ```{code-cell} ipython3